 Some of the same concerns you see in this work is cousin to The Black Factory Project.
 For example, use of everyday materials; interest in race and color caste codings, the articulation of space horizontally, rather than vertically, the use of a lot of pink — only kidding.

-The Black Factory, or the BF as we at the black factory like to call it, began with a 22 foot long 6 ton GM panel truck that had seen better days.
+I'm going to begin one more time—The Black Factory, or the BF as we at the black factory like to call it, began with a 22 foot long 6 ton GM panel truck that had seen better days.
 Lots of them.
 The previous owner, a Mainer, had used the vehicle for occasional fishing trips.

 Today, the BF, when fully operational is 54 foot long.